U.S. justices sympathize with death row inmate's claim against lawyer

 The legal question is whether McCoy’s right to legal representation at trial under the U.S. Constitution’s Sixth Amendment was violated.
 The Supreme Court’s ruling, due by the end of June, will set a new precedent on whether a lawyer can concede a defendant’s guilt over the client’s stated objections.

 “The question is when that happens, does the lawyer have to step back?”
-Kagan added.
+Kagan asked.

-Conservative Justice Neil Gorsuch questioned whether a lawyer substituting his own goal for a client’s could even be viewed as “assistance of counsel” under the Sixth Amendment at all.
+Conservative Justice Neil Gorsuch questioned whether a lawyer substituting his own goal for a client’s could even be viewed as “assistance of counsel” under the Sixth Amendment.

+“Can we even call it assistance of counsel?
+Is that what it is when a lawyer overrides that person’s wishes?”
+Gorsuch said.

+Although some justices appeared concerned about protecting a lawyer’s right to make strategic decisions, liberal Ruth Bader Ginsburg indicated it would not be a hindrance to deciding the case because McCoy’s objection was more profound.

+“He wasn’t talking about strategy at that time.
+He just said, ‘I do not want to concede that I killed these people,'” Ginsburg said.

 After McCoy was convicted of killing his estranged wife’s mother Christine Young, stepfather Willie Young and son Gregory Colston, he obtained new lawyers and said he had been deprived of effective assistance of counsel at trial.
-This claim was rejected by the trial court and then by the Louisiana Supreme Court, which stated that “admitting guilt in an attempt to avoid the imposition of the death penalty appears to constitute reasonable trial strategy.”
+This claim was rejected by the trial court and the Louisiana Supreme Court.

-Yolanda McCoy and her infant daughter had just gone into protective custody after her husband allegedly pinned her on a bed at knife point and threatened to kill her and himself.

-At the time of the murders, police received an emergency call in which Christine Young was heard saying: “Robert, she ain’t here Robert. ...
-I don’t know where she is.”
-A gunshot was audible before the phone line went dead.

 By the time of the 2011 trial, the relationship between client and lawyer had broken down.
 English told the jury during his opening statement that his client had killed the three victims.
 He sought to argue that McCoy should be found guilty of second-degree murder instead of the more serious first-degree murder on the grounds that his client did not have the intent to commit the crimes.
 In doing so, he hoped McCoy would avoid the death penalty.